gosu/chingu/README.new.md

   end
 ```

-Chingu's input handler will detect that Menu is a GameState class, and willcreate a new instance and activate it with `push_game_state`.
+Chingu's input handler will detect that Menu is a GameState class, and will create a new instance and activate it with `push_game_state`.

-GOTCHA: Currently you can't switch to a new game state from Within `GameState#initialize` or `GameState#setup`
+**GOTCHA**: Currently you can't switch to a new game state from Within `GameState#initialize` or `GameState#setup`

 ### Premade game states

-Chingu comes with some pre-made game states, a simple but useful one is GameStates::Pause, once pushed it will
+Chingu comes with some pre-made game states, a simple but useful one is **GameStates::Pause**, once pushed it will
-draw the previous game state but not update it -- effectively pausing it.
+draw the previous game state but will not update it, effectively pausing it.

 Some others are:

 #### GameStates::EnterName

 A gamestate where a gamer can select letters from an A-Z list, construct his alias and
-when done selecting "GO!" a custom-specified callback will be called with the name/alias as argument.
+when done selecting "GO!" will call a custom-specified callback will be called with the name/alias as argument.

 ```ruby
   push_game_state GameStates::EnterName.new(:callback => method(:add))